 3. How should you format your resume?

 Choose your resume format based on your specific skills and experience.
-If you have a long, stable work history in journalism without gaps, it is best to use the chronological format, which will best display your career highlights.
-However, if you lack extensive experience, or have employment gaps, use the functional format, which allows you to focus on your skills and education, or the combination format, which stresses relevant skills and experiences from previous jobs
+If you have a long, stable work history in journalism without gaps, it is best to use the chronological resume format, which will best display your career highlights.
+However, if you lack extensive experience, or have employment gaps, use the functional resume format, which allows you to focus on your skills and education, or the combination resume format, which stresses relevant skills and experiences from previous jobs.

 4. How should you craft your resume if you’re looking to take the next step forward in your career?